adadgio/npm-lyrics-ts/README.md

 ## Miscellaneous

 To see how your system performs, open `http://localhost:8182/_system/load` on your browser  (8182 beeing your default express port in your config `yml` file).

+## Tcs and build

+Simply run `tcs` at the root directory to build full app inside the `dist/` folder.

+Run `npm start` to watch changes and rebuild changed files.